Divya-K2517/one-player-ping-pong/README.md

 Pygame library

 **Prerequisites/Instructions:**
-To start the game
+To start the game,
 * install Python and the pygame library
 * run main.py

 **Controls:**
 * press the space bar to make the dino jump